bitsofcotton/goki_check_cc/README.md

 * redig.hh
 * * vbox : size of vector gathering rectangle.
 * * rz   : z-axis output ratio.
-* scancontext.hh
+* match.hh
-* * matchPartialPartial::ndiv    : number of divides that match angles, effects the matching errors.
+* * matchPartial::ndiv    : number of divides that match angles, effects the matching errors.
+* * matchPartial::threshr : error tolerance rate for matching, smaller is tight.
-* * matchPartialPartial::threshp : ratio of threshold for matched points.
+* * matchPartial::threshp : ratio of threshold for matched points.
-* * matchPartialPartial::threshs : ratio of threshold for operator ==.
+* * matchPartial::threshs : ratio of threshold for operator ==.

 # Context
 This program is inspired from re-focus photo softwares.